kateGlebova/seaports-catalogue/README.md

 MONGO_DB | ports | MongoDB database to use
 MONGO_COLLECTION | ports | MongoDB collection
 PORT | 8080 | port service should listen

+## Possible improvements

+1. Tests for gRPC client and server
+2. Add logging for PortDomainService